warriorhub/warriorhub.github.io/index.md

 ### Landing Page Mockup

-Anyone visiting the site should have access to the landing page (signed in or not).
+Anyone visiting the site should have access to the landing page.
+Here the website displays some of its features to those who have not signed in yet.
 It should show the application name on the top right, navbar on the top, filters to search for events in the header, and carousels showing images of upcoming events.
-The landing page is presented to users when they visit the top-level URL to the site.
-The landing page is presented to everyone who visits the top-level URL to the website.
-Here the website displays some of its features to those who have not signed in yet.

 <p align="center">
   <img src="images/mockup/landing_page1.png" alt="Landing Page" width="100%">